Hussain0327/echo-analytics-platform/README.md

 ---

 ## License

-MIT
+MIT License — free for personal and commercial use.

 ---

 ## Contact

 Questions or feedback?
-Open an issue.
+Open an issue or reach out directly.